product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 Short Answer : Yes.

-Long Answer: Yes, but we need to make the right architectural and design decisions in order to do so.!
+Long Answer: Yes, but we had to make the right architectural and design decisions and iterate quickly various times in order to do so.!
 While designing the initial architecture, we designed the system with a target of 1 million users (we were happy to be proven wrong later!)

 The tech folks did most of the magic here.
 We wanted the system to be cheap and scalable for us to allow us to run it for the many months to come until the vaccination drive finishes and be able to handle the scale this tool can potentially have.
 What we used is a combination of Mongo-DB and Lambda and created essentially a Stateless system to avoid storing/ processing too much data.
-Over the many weeks, we did multiple iterations to improve almost each and every aspect of the tool: the alerting logic, the UX, the frequency with which we sent out alerts, the customisation options and new functionalities to the tool.
+Over the many weeks, we did multiple iterations to improve almost each and every aspect of the tool: the alerting logic, the UX, the frequency with which we sent out alerts, the customisation options and adding new functionalities to the tool.

 #### IV.
 How quickly can we launch this?